tknerr/cookbooks-subversion/README.md

 Databags
 ========

-The repositories and access rights are managed in a databag per host (i.e. identified by `node['hostname']`) in the `subversion` item.
+For the `subversion::server` recipe the repositories and access rights are managed in a databag per host (i.e. identified by `node['hostname']`) in the `subversion` item.

 Example: `$CHEF_REPO/databags/#{node['hostname']}/subversion.json`
 ```